open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 ## Use the OpenTelemetry Collector Ansible role

-Next, you'll define an Ansible playbook to apply your chosen or created OpenTelemetry Collector role across your hosts.
+Next, define an Ansible playbook to apply your chosen or created OpenTelemetry Collector role across your hosts.

 Create a file named `deploy-opentelemetry.yml` in the same directory as your